 - Unpaid interest won’t capitalize while in REPAYE.

 - REPAYE is an eligible plan for Public Service Loan Forgiveness (PSLF).

 Use the AAMC’s MedLoans® Organizer and Calculator to estimate your monthly payment amount.
 Your servicer can provide exact payment information.

 Example of a PGY-1 Resident in Revised Pay As You Earn (REPAYE)

-2. Based on AAMC estimate of 2021 federal poverty guideline for a family size of one in the 48 contiguous states.
+2. Based on the 2022 federal poverty guideline for a family size of one in the 48 contiguous states.

-If you fail to submit annual income and household size information to your servicer by the annual deadline date, you will be removed from the REPAYE plan and put into a different plan that will not be based on your income.
-Additionally, outstanding interest will be capitalized.
-It is advantageous for you to recertify each year.
+If you fail to submit annual income and household size information to your servicer by the annual deadline date, you will be removed from the REPAYE plan and put into a different repayment plan (Standard) which is not based on your income.
+If this happens, you will likely see a dramatic increase to your monthly payment.
+Additionally, outstanding interest will capitalize.
 For more information, review the Income-Driven Plans page on the Federal Student Aid website.